-The JCPOA cut Iran's inventory of centrifuges to about 6,000 and its stockpile of low-enriched uranium to 300 kg, and pushed its breakout time to about a year-although the JCPOA lifts limits on enrichment in 2031.30 In return for Iran forswearing any ambitions to acquire nuclear weapons, the JCPOA effectively legitimized the Islamic Republic's eventual emergence as an advanced nuclear threshold state.
+The JCPOA cut Iran's inventory of centrifuges to about 6,000 and its stockpile of low-enriched uranium to 300 kg, and pushed its breakout time to about a year-although the JCPOA lifts limits on enrichment in 2031.
+In return for Iran forswearing any ambitions to acquire nuclear weapons, the JCPOA effectively legitimized the Islamic Republic's eventual emergence as an advanced nuclear threshold state.

 The U.S. withdrawal from the JCPOA in 2018 provided Iran with a pretext for resuming enrichment using more advanced and efficient centrifuges.
-This hastened the onset of a nuclear crisis for which the United States and Israel were inexplicably unprepared, 31 and which might otherwise not have occurred for another decade or more, when limits on Iran's enrichment were to end.
-32 Today Iran operates more than 7,000 centrifuges, has stockpiled enough enriched uranium for perhaps four to six bombs, and is on the verge of enriching weapons-grade uranium, while its breakout time has been cut to no more than a week or two 33
+This hastened the onset of a nuclear crisis for which the United States and Israel were inexplicably unprepared, and which might otherwise not have occurred for another decade or more, when limits on Iran's enrichment were to end.
+Today Iran operates more than 7,000 centrifuges, has stockpiled enough enriched uranium for perhaps four to six bombs, and is on the verge of enriching weapons-grade uranium, while its breakout time has been cut to no more than a week or two.

 Iran's breakout time is likely to diminish even further in the coming months.
-If it continues producing 60% enriched uranium and more efficient advanced centrifuges, the time may come when the Islamic Republic can create enough weapons-grade (93%) uranium for a bomb between International Atomic Energy Agency (IAEA) inspections.34 hedging-either to become an advanced nuclear threshold/borderline nuclear weapons state with a latent deterrence capability, or to pave the way for its eventual acquisition of nuclear weapons.
-Iran's retention of the archives related to its weapons program from the late 1990s and early 2000s indicates that it still likely aspires to be a nuclear weapons state.
-Iran may also be stockpiling high-enriched uranium to gain leverage in negotiations to restore the JCPOA, or as a hedge against a Republican victory in the 2024 elections and a return to "maximum pressure."
+If it continues producing 60% enriched uranium and more efficient advanced centrifuges, the time may come when the Islamic Republic can create enough weapons-grade (93%) uranium for a bomb between International Atomic Energy Agency (IAEA) inspections.

-Indeed, Iran is doing everything one would expect it to do if it were attempting a slow-motion breakout: ramping up production of 60% enriched uranium, limiting access by IAEA inspectors, moving centrifuges to hardened, buried sites, and disabling IAEA cameras monitoring centrifuge production (raising concerns that the centrifuges are being diverted to clandestine enrichment facilities).35
+Indeed, Iran is doing everything one would expect it to do if it were attempting a slow-motion breakout: ramping up production of 60% enriched uranium, limiting access by IAEA inspectors, moving centrifuges to hardened, buried sites, and disabling IAEA cameras monitoring centrifuge production (raising concerns that the centrifuges are being diverted to clandestine enrichment facilities).